Federation Vision Statement

 Angel Road Infant and Nursery School is located in central Norwich a short walk from the city centre.
 We are a 2 form entry inclusive setting catering for children from 2 years old to 7 years old.
 Our aim is to create a thriving and diverse learning community so that children are empowered to have ambitious and responsible aspirations for themselves, others, and their world.
 We pride ourselves on giving children the best possible start to their education.

 We are federated with Angel Road Junior School.
-All three establishments have the same Executive Principal and Governing Body.
+Both settings have the same Executive Principal and Governing Body.
 We believe that this allows us to share expertise, resources and provide vital continuity as children make the most of their learning journey.

 We are very proud of our school and its achievements.
 We strive to provide a caring and safe environment.
 We want children to enjoy learning and are committed to offering an engaging and inspiring curriculum.
 The whole team of teaching and support staff makes Angel Road Infant School and Nursery a great place to learn and work.